-- 329 A mass balance verification step was adopted to verify that the protocol allowed recovering all particles sampled - by the SADS.
-The SADS prototypes and 37-mm Closed Face Cassettes (CFCs) were arranged alternately on the crown support (Figure 5).
-The 37-mm CFCs served as reference samplers, enabling the determination of the total mass of particles collected, in comparison to the particle mass measured by the SADS prototypes.
+A mass balance verification step was adopted to verify that the protocol allowed recovering all particles sampled by the SADS.
+The SADS prototypes and 37 mm CFCs equipped with Whatman quartz microfiber filters were arranged alternately on the crown support (Fig. 5).
+The 37 mm CFCs equipped with Whatman quartz microfiber filters served as reference samplers, enabling the determination of the total mass of particles collected on the filter and walls of the CFC, in comparison to the particle mass measured by the SADS prototypes.